New bounds for the Hausdorff dimension of a dynamically defined Cantor set: Abstract

 \section{Abstract}

-In this paper we use the additive thermodynamic formalism to obtain new bounds of the Hausdorff and box-counting dimension of certain non conformal hyperbolic repellers defined by piecewise smooth expanding maps on a $d$-dimensional smooth manifold $M$.
+In this paper we use the additive thermodynamic formalism to obtain bounds of the Hausdorff and box-counting dimension of certain non conformal hyperbolic Cantor sets defined by piecewise smooth expanding maps on a $d$-dimensional smooth manifold $M$.